 I worked at Pret A Manger and survived systemic workplace bullying during bereavement that involved HR, the top leadership, HQ and even the now “retired” former CEO Clive Schlee.
 I declined 4 settlement offers if I am silent about my ordeal.
 But I rather starve and speak out to help others.
 For an overview of important blog entries of my experience with Pret, please visit “My Ordeal with Pret A Manger”.
 The little arrow to the right next to each heading will lead directly to the post.

-The Adam Paradox, and wrote two articles in the Scottish Left Review: 1.
+I tell my story for the first time verbally in below audio player interview on a podcast by The Adam Paradox, and wrote two articles in the Scottish Left Review: 1.
 “Late Night Girl’s” Story with Pret and 2.
 Pushing Back Against Pret.

 Thank you for reading/listening.